CiarenceW/CiarenceUnbelievableModifications/README.md

 You can choose a custom colour for the flashlight!
 Also fixes a bug where the smoke cone's opacity wouldn't lower, even when the flashlight was out of battery.

+### PostProcessTweaks
+You can now change the colour of the fog :D

 ### DropGunEverywhere
 Allow you to drop your gun in any scene, anytime.